Experience our Acadian History

 Visit Acadian attractions throughout Nova Scotia

-- The picturesque Acadian village of Tor Bay / Larry’s River
+- The picturesque Acadian communities of Tor Bay and Larry’s River on Nova Scotia's Eastern Shore near the town of Guysborough.

-- The Acadian House Museum in the scenic coastal community of West Chezzetcook
+- The Acadian House Museum / L’Acadie de Chezzetcook in the scenic coastal community of West Chezzetcook.

 From the brightly painted houses and towering churches of the seaside villages to the quiet beauty of the masterfully created hooked rugs, Acadian culture infuses much of Nova Scotia with its vibrancy, jaunty rhythms and the romance of its history and language.
 To view locations for Acadian centres across the province, look for the Acadian flag symbol on the Tourism Regions Map.